 Tips to Remember

 1. Every child learns at a different rate.
 If they aren’t where you think they should be by the time they start kindergarten, that’s okay.
 Learn what works best for them when it comes to practicing and even ask them for ideas on how they would like to learn.
+If you are homeschooling, focus on core objectives and try not to seat the small stuff!

 2. It’s better for them to start thinking logically and critically about numbers than to simply see how many they can memorize really quickly.